 General aims of the retreat:

 There will be no fee for online participation and it will be completely dana based.

 In accordance with Buddhist traditions, the teaching on this retreat is dana based.
 Dana refers to the economy of generosity where the teachings are given freely and those who receive the teaching have the opportunity to reciprocate with a financial gift that they feel is suitable, after the retreat has finished.
 Dana focuses on the cultivation of joy from giving.
 It is also a way of demonstrating appreciation of the Dharma being taught.

-Online, this retreat will be conducted over ZOOM and include: optional early morning yoga, workshop style live instruction and guidance in the morning, periods of silent meditation together, the evening Dharma talks and discussion and opportunities to have 1:1 private interviews with Malcolm.
+Online, this retreat will be conducted over ZOOM and include: optional early morning yoga, workshop style live instruction and guidance in the morning, periods of silent meditation together, the evening Dharma talks and discussion and opportunities to have 1:1 private interviews with Malcolm and Lisa

-Yoga teacher: Lisa Brown is a Psychologist, Mindfulness-based Stress Reduction (MBSR) facilitator, a Mindful Self Compassion (MSC) trained teacher and qualified yoga teacher.
+Yoga teacher and Dharma teacher in training: Lisa Brown is a Psychologist, Mindfulness-based Stress Reduction (MBSR) facilitator, a Mindful Self Compassion (MSC) trained teacher and qualified yoga teacher.
 She currently works in private practice in Bellingen and Coffs Harbour and facilitates Mindfulness-based Stress Reduction groups and Trauma Sensitive Yoga classes.
 For more info about Lisa go to: http://mindfulnesspsychologywellbeing.com

 To Book follow this link: https://events.humanitix.com/cultivating-serenity-insight-and-the-heart-a-silent-meditation-retreat